NethermindEth/Paprika/docs/design.md

 The addition of additional bytes breaks the uniform addressing that is based on the path only.
 It allows at the same time for auto optimization of the tree and much more dense packaging of pages.

-#### NibbleBasedMap layout
+#### SlottedArray layout

-`NibbleBasedMap` needs to store values with variant lengths over a fixed `Span<byte>` provided by the page.
+`SlottedArray` needs to store values with variant lengths over a fixed `Span<byte>` provided by the page.
 To make it work, Paprika uses a modified pattern of the slot array, used by major players in the world of B+ oriented databases (see: [PostgreSQL page layout](https://www.postgresql.org/docs/current/storage-page-layout.html#STORAGE-PAGE-LAYOUT-FIGURE)).
 How it works then?

 The slot array pattern uses a fixed-size buffer that is provided within the page.
 It allocates chunks of it from two directions: